 Do reinvestments or dividends count as a contribution?Reinvestments of returns or dividends will not count as contributions as long as they are not withdrawn and reinvested.

 Whose responsibility is it to consolidate the account to SARS?It is your own responsibility to provide SARS with the necessary documentation for assessment.

 Will my contributions into the account be monitored?Contribution limits into the Tax-Free Savings Account will be capped as per annual tax year and lifetime limits.
-You may contribute into either the Tax-Free Cash Deposit or Tax-Free Shares Account, but not both product choices.
+You may contribute into the Tax-Free Cash Deposit, Tax-Free Unit Trusts and Tax-Free Shares Account.
 It is your responsibility to ensure that you stay within the limits if you hold more than one tax free product across institutions.